13 May 2016: Pre-Clovis occupation 14,550 years ago at the Page-Ladson site, Florida, and the peopling of the Americas

-Late Winter/Spring 2006, Celebrating Cosmogenesis as the Triple Spiral in the Seasonal Wheel, by Glenys Livingstone, Ph.
+Late Winter/Spring 2006: Celebrating the Triple Spiral: a Pagaian Cosmology, by Glenys Livingstone, Ph.
 D., in Gaian Voices, Vol. 4, Number 1 & 2, gaianvoices.com, Fryeburg, Maine

 |It is significant that places like New Grange, Stonehenge and Silbury Hill can only be comprehended when one is actually there and observes the relationship between the place and the cosmic/seasonal events - the Moon and Sun over a period of time, over years - and this is what the researchers had to do.
 These sites are alive texts - that still speak when the receptive observant mind is present.

 Martin Brennan spent years at New Grange observing the interplay of Sunlight and the inner engravings and bowls.
 He was among the first to assert that New Grange was not a tomb, but was a ritual centre.
 Brennan says that the Triple Spiral is "perhaps the most powerful representation" of the sacred heritage of ritual celebration of eternal Creation represented in the Wheel of the Year, the phases of the Moon and the lives of all beings.

 entrance of Newgrange,

 NW of Dublin, Ireland

 19 February 2006: First Americans May Have Been European, by Bjorn Carey, LiveScience.com